davidgasquez/handbook/Open Data.md

 ### 12. Curated and small data (e.g: at the community level) is not reachable by Google.
 How can we help there?

 Indeed!
 With LLMs on the rise, community curated datasets become more important as they don't appear in the big data dumps.

+### 13. Wait, wait...
+What do you mean by "Open Data"?

+I use it as a generic term to refero to data and content that can be freely used, modified, and shared by anyone for any purpose.
+Generally alligned with the [Open Definition](https://opendefinition.org/od/2.1/en/) and [The Open Data Commons](https://opendatacommons.org/).

 ## Related Projects